What is an umbilical hernia?

-Over ninety percent of umbilical hernias heal on their own by the time the child is 3 to 4 years old.
+More than 90% of umbilical hernias heal on their own by the time the child is 3 to 4 years old.
 Therefore, your surgeon will probably recommend waiting until your child is 3 or 4 before advising surgical repair.
-However, if the umbilical hernia is incarcerated or the defect is greater than 2cmcm in diameter, it is unlikely to spontaneously heal and will need to be surgically repaired.
+However, if the umbilical hernia is incarcerated or the defect is greater than 2 cm (about ¾ inch) in diameter, it is less likely to heal spontaneously and may need to be surgically repaired.

 Umbilical surgery takes about an hour and is usually performed as an outpatient procedure (which means the patient can go home the same day of the procedure).

 Strict guidelines are enforced regarding the child's diet the morning of the surgery.
-These guidelines will help reduce the risk of vomiting and aspiration (inhaling fluids) while your child is under anesthesia.
+These will help reduce the risk of vomiting and aspiration (inhaling fluids) while your child is under anesthesia.
 Your surgeon’s specific guidelines will be closely reviewed with you before your child’s surgery.

 - An anesthesiologist (a doctor who specializes in sedation and pain relief) gives your child general anesthesia, which relaxes your child's muscles and induces sleep.
 Your child will not feel pain during the surgery.

-- A small incision, or cut, (from 1 to 3 cm, approximately 1/3 inch to 1 ¼ inch), is made at the base of the belly button.
+- A small incision, or cut (from 1 to 3 cm, approximately 1/3 inch to 1 ¼ inch), is made at the base of the belly button.